lmy441900/lmy441900.github.io/_posts/2016-09-10-my-gpg-configuration.md

 This option turns the long ID displayed in `--list-keys` into the full key fingerprint.
 It's easier to read.

-**DO NOT USE SHORT KEY ID.
-YOU HAVE BEEN WARNED.** (Collision can happen)

 ### with-subkey-fingerprint

-Let GPG show subkeys' fingerprints too.
+Let GPG show subkeys' fingerprints too. **I don't use this option anymore, since it makes the key list longer and harder to read.**

 ## ~/.gnupg/dirmngr.conf